Rabkrin: Background

-Under Lenin and Stalin
+Establishment

+Alexander Tsiurupa, second People's Commissar of Rabkrin, holding the job from May 1922 until April 1923.

+On February 7, 1920, the All-Russian Central Executive Committee of Soviets established the People's Commissariat of Workers' and Peasants' Inspection (Rabkin) to succeed the People's Commissariat for State Control.
+The term "Rabkrin" derives from the commissariat's Russian title, Narodny Kommissariat Raboche-Krestyanskoi Inspektsii, with the organization also commonly known by its Russian acronym, RKI.
+The former People's Commissariat for State Control, Joseph Stalin, was placed in charge of the newly formed agency.

+A decree enacted February 8, 1920, expanded the rights of the reorganized inspectorate to suspervise the execution of laws.
+The RKI also exerted prosecutorial powers, although these were not explicitly granted, these being needed to pursue and punish culpable parties for the various abuses discovered.

+In addition to its role as an anti-corruption agency, Rabkrin served as an official economic information site, answering thousands of questions about prices and currency reform, and maintained a Central Bureau for Complaints, which during the early years of the New Economic Policy attempted to remedy complaints about tax miscalculations and to retroactively remedy abusive property seizures dating back to the tumultuous time of the civil war.

-The German biographer Isaac Deutscher described Rabkrin as follows:
+Historian Isaac Deutscher described Rabkrin as follows:

-"The Rabkrin... was set up to control every branch of the administration, from top to bottom, with a view to eliminating the two major faults, inefficiency and corruption, which the Soviet civil service had inherited from its Tsarist predecessor.
-It was to act as the stern and enlightened auditor for the whole rickety and creaking governmental machine; to expose abuses of power and red tape; and to train an élite of reliable civil servants for every branch of the government.
-The [Rabkrin] acted through teams of workers and peasants who were free at any time to enter the offices of any Commissariat and watch the work done there....
-The whole bizarre scheme of inspection was one of Lenin's pet ideas.
-Exasperated by the inefficiency and dishonesty of the civil service, he sought to remedy them by extreme and ruthless "control from below," and the [Rabkrin] was to be the means....
-The mill of officialdom, however, turned the workers themselves into bureaucrats.
-The Commissariat of the Inspectorate, as Lenin was to discover later on, became an additional source of muddle, corruption, and bureaucratic intrigue.
-In the end it became an unofficial but meddlesome police in charge of the civil service.
+"The Rabkrin...was set up to control every branch of the administration, from top to bottom, with a view to eliminating the two major faults, inefficiency and corruption, which the Soviet civil service had inherited from its Tsarist predecessor.
+It was to act as the stern and enlightened auditor for the whole rickety and creaking governmental machine; to expose abuses of power and red tape; and to train an elite of reliable civil servants for every branch of the government.
+[Rabkrin] acted through teams of workers and peasants who were free at any time to enter the offices of any Commissariat and watch the work done there....
+This system was devised as a method of training an elite for the civil service; but as a result of it the Rabkrin was able to keep its eye on every wheel of the governmental machine.

+"The whole bizarre scheme of inspection was one of Lenin's pet ideas.
+Exasperated by the inefficiency and dishonesty of the civil service, he sought to remedy them by extreme and ruthless 'control from below'...
+The choice of Stalin for the job gives a measure fo Lenin's high confidence in him, for the Inspectorate was to be a sort of a super-government, itself free from every taint and blemish of officialdom."